 E.F.
 (Esther) van der Hoorn, MA

 My PhD project focuses on the works of the Dutch 17th-century silversmiths Paulus and Adam van Vianen.
-It situates these Dutch 17th-century silversmiths within the cultural-historical and artistic context of their time, and asks to what extent their works relate to (developments in) other media within the visual arts.
-This research project was set up as part of the larger project 'Rethinking Early Modern Media' at the Department of History of Art at the University of Groningen, set up by former Rosalind Franklin Fellow, Dr. Nadia Baadj.
+I aim to analyze the material-technical properties and iconography of these works and to situate them within the Van Vianens' cultural-historical and artistic context, so as to offer an interpretation of the silversmiths' artistic practice and the idiom that they developed, so-called kwab.
+This research project was initially devised as part of the larger project 'Rethinking Early Modern Media' at the Department of History of Art at the University of Groningen, set up by former Rosalind Franklin Fellow, Dr. Nadia Baadj.

 Rethinking Early Modern Media